AstarNetwork/astar-docs/docs/tutorials/interact_with_xc20.md

 ### Send the asset to EVM

-Since Astar Network is building a multi-VM smart contract hub, we support both EVM and WASM with two different account systems, H160 and SS58 respectively.
+Since Astar Network is building a multi-VM smart contract hub, we support both EVM and Wasm with two different account systems, H160 and SS58 respectively.

 In order to send the asset to an H160 address (address B) from the Substrate-native SS58 address (address A), we need to convert the H160 address to its mapped Substrate-native SS58 address (address B) and send the asset directly from address A to address B via [Polkadot.js] (https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.shibuya.astar.network#/accounts).